Sida's work in Bolivia

 Bolivian society is characterised by patriarchal structures.
 Through the NGO Promundo, Sida contributes to addressing issues of masculinity focused on behavioural change to prevent violence against women and children

 Empowering young women and indigenous people

 Teenage pregnancy is commonplace and many young women are subjected to violence.
-Sida’s support for UNFPA goes to initiatives to reduce maternal mortality, reinforce the reproductive health and rights of young women and indigenous peoples and to support women who are subjected to violence.
+Sida supports United Nations Population Fund (UNFPA) to reduce maternal mortality, reinforce the reproductive health and rights of young women and indigenous peoples and to support women who are subjected to violence.

 Environment, natural resources and resilience